ondina-draia/ondina-draia/README.md

 🎓 &nbsp;I’m a bioinformatics engineer and I have a Master of Software developement and data analysis (DLAD) degree.
 I've studied at Aix-Marseille University in Marseille, France :fr:

-🔭 I’m specialized in Single-cell data analysis and I'm currently working at the I2MC (INSERM) research institute in Toulouse.
+🔭 I’m specialized in Single-cell data analysis and I'm currently working at the I2MC (INSERM) research institute in Toulouse

+🌎  &nbsp;From Romania :european_castle: &nbsp;living in Toulouse &nbsp;💂:fr:

 ## Contact Me